-- People no longer employed at your organisation.
-While a scapegoat can be an interesting strategy, it also suggests to the other party that your organisation won’t take responsibility for its past actions.
+It’s also worth noting another non-negotiable: people no longer employed at your organisation.
+It’s an interesting strategy, but it also suggests to the other party that your organisation won’t take responsibility for its past actions.
 A better strategy might be to offer an apology for the actions, not the person themselves.
 Remember too that oftentimes an apology is the most valuable but cheapest thing you can give away.

 For anyone managing negotiation, I highly recommend this book: Getting to Yes, by Roger Fisher and William Ury.
 The link goes to the Amazon Australia website, but you should be re-directed to the proper website for your country.

-Any other issues or topics which are not up for negotiation?
+Any other issues or topics which you believe not up for negotiation?
 Please comment below.